-We note, however, that in the 2019/20 ROD, the Regulator reserved the right to return to the historical cost method.

-Unless the Regulator is in a position to confirm that it has satisfied itself that the conditions set in the methodology for dealing with pre-1991 assets using TOC have been met (detailed evidence of capital maintenance of such assets), we urge it to implement the historical cost method and address any concerns regarding the financial sustainability of the TNPA by advancing future revenues under the ETIMC rather than granting disguised supernormal profits to the TNPA by applying TOC universally.
+We note that in the 2019/20 ROD, the Regulator reserved the right to return to the historical cost method.
+We urge the Regulator to implement the historical cost method and address any concerns regarding the financial sustainability of the TNPA by advancing future revenues under the ETIMC rather than granting disguised supernormal profits to the TNPA by applying TOC universally.

-As it is self-evident that the valuation of pre-1991 assets using TOC rather than historical cost will have a material impact on the RAB, the ROC and the Depreciation allowance, it is submitted that the Regulator must disclose to the public any and all submissions made, and evidence furnished to it, by the TNPA concerning the valuation of pre-1991 assets.
+If the Regulator still wishes to entertain applying TOC to pre-1991 assets, then it is submitted that the tariff methodology must expressly provide for disclosure to the public, to the extent permitted by law, submissions made and evidence furnished to it, by the TNPA concerning the valuation of pre-1991 assets.